MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

-The choice between float and half-float is the same as answering the question "how much data to I need to store".
+The choice between float and half-float is the same as answering the question "how much data do I need to store".
 And if we even have to make the choice it's because 32bit cost us quite some space on disk, while 16bit will take less space + read and write faster.

 However as much simple the question is, I find it rather hard to provide clear guidelines